horacekangholie/ds-eda-data-preprocessing/README.md

 - **Random Forests**: An ensemble of decision trees---also scale-invariant.

 - **Gradient Boosting Machines** (GBM; e.g. XGBoost, LightGBM, CatBoost): Since they build decision trees, they too do not require feature scaling.

+### 🗒️ Feature Scaling and Transformation

+In this section, we’ll use the Iris dataset as a running example to demonstrate how to apply various preprocessing methods in Python.
+The sklearn.preprocessing module provides tools for normalization, standardization, and more.
+We’ll show how to load the Iris data, apply each scaler, and prepare the features for machine-learning models.